-This Lyve Services master agreement (“Agreement”) is entered into by the applicable Seagate entity(ies) below (individually and collectively, “Seagate”) and the company named below (“Company”) as of the date Company accepts these terms as indicated in the first paragraph above (“Effective Date”).
+This Lyve Services master agreement (“Agreement”) is entered into by the applicable Seagate entity(ies) below (individually and collectively, “Seagate”) as of the date Company accepts these terms as indicated in the first paragraph above (“Effective Date”).
 Should Seagate provide any Services to Company in a Territory below, then the applicable Seagate party designated below for such Territory will be deemed to provide such Services.
 Company and each Seagate party providing services hereunder are parties to this Agreement.

 Seagate Technology LLC